US economic growth weakened to 0.7 percent in first quarter

 In addition to warmer weather holding back spending on utility bills, the slowdown also reflected a cutback in restocking of store shelves.
 The slowdown in inventory rebuilding cut nearly a percentage point from growth in the first quarter.
 Also acting as a drag was a reduction in government spending, which fell at a 1.7 percent annual rate with both the federal government and state and local governments seeing cuts.

-On the positive side, business investment rose at a 9.4 percent rate, helped by a record surge in spending in the category that tracks spending in the energy sector.
+On the positive side, business investment rose at a 9.4 percent rate, helped by a 449 percent surge in spending in the category that tracks spending in the energy sector.
 This category had seen sharp cutbacks in recent quarters, reflecting reductions in exploration and drilling as energy prices declined.

 In recent years, the first quarter has often turned out to be the weakest for the year, reflecting in part problems the government has not been able to resolve in adjusting its figures for normal seasonal changes.